CodeYourFuture/fundamentals-blockly/exercises/arrays_sum.md

 Next, let's go with the simplest: the restart button

 4. Add a `When the element with id ... is clicked` block for this button
-5. We want to set the `rolls` variable to an empty list (Use the same blocks as you did to initialise the rolls variable, then use the gear icon to remove all the items from the array)
+5. We want to set the `rolls` variable to an empty list.
+(Use the same blocks as you did to initialise the rolls variable, then use the gear icon to remove all the items from the array)
 6. We now want to remove the displayed rolls from the list (You will need to use the `Remove the contents of the element` block)
 7. And we want to set the text in the `<span id="total">` to 0